ChristopherHolder/Nim/README.md

 # Nim

-Project Nim seeks to deploy a state channel infrastructure for the communication with the Ethereum Blockchain.
+Project Nim seeks to deploy a state channel infrastructure for the communication with the Ethereum Blockchain and Android Clients.
-Interested ? go to www.projectnim.org

-# Phase 1: Python prototyping
+# Phase 1: Python prototyping (Current)

  - Set up Backend development environment.
 (Web3Py,Infura,Geth)